-Student participation in PLTW courses in high school has been captured by the Department of Elementary and Secondary Education (DESE) data on high school coursework, experiences, and academic measures will be correlated with postsecondary outcomes using data from the National Student Clearinghouse (NSC) and the Missouri Department of Higher Education and Workforce Development (DHEWD).
+Student participation in PLTW courses in high school has been captured by the Department of Elementary and Secondary Education (DESE).
+This information will be correlated with postsecondary outcomes using data from the National Student Clearinghouse (NSC) and the Missouri Department of Higher Education and Workforce Development (DHEWD).
 High school outcome variables include graduation and credits earned in STEM courses.
 Postsecondary variables of interest include enrollment, declared field of study, persistence, remediation, graduation, and degree attainment.